sam0per/ml-project-launch/README.md

 ## Purpose
 1.  **For Project Lead:** Ensure a consistent and best-practice start for every new project.
-2.  **Capture Requirements:** Guide the lead through a structured questionnaire to capture all critical project information.
+2.  **Capture Requirements:** Parse structured meeting notes to capture all critical project information.
 3.  **Generate Blueprint:** Produce a `project_manifest.json` and a first-draft AI-generated strategy document (`strategy.md`) to align everyone involved.

 ---